bitcoinpup/Peritas/Peritas White Paper.md

 - **Encryption**: All communication between the app, users, trusted contacts, and exchanges is encrypted using AES-256 and other state-of-the-art encryption protocols to ensure privacy and prevent interception or tampering.
 - **Cross-Platform Support**: Peritas is designed to function across multiple platforms (iOS, Android, Windows, Linux) to ensure broad accessibility.
-- **Public Key Transmission**: Secure communication protocols such as Fedi, Matrix, or Nostr Gift-Wrapped Messages may be used to transmit public keys, descriptor files, and signatures, safeguarding user information.
+- **Public Key Transmission**: Secure communication protocols such as Fedi, Matrix, Nostr Gift-Wrapped Messages, or Pears integration may be used to transmit public keys, descriptor files, and signatures, safeguarding user information.

 ### 3.2 User Experience Design